 Designated investments are investments to which normal investment criteria cannot be applied.
 They are therefore accounted for separately.
 Income earned on these investments, as well as any gains or losses realized on their sale, is applied to the specific funds for which the investments are designated.
 These investments include specific securities given to The United Church with restrictions on their sale, and investments made for the purposes of The United Church, which have non-market rates of return or degrees of risk.
 The designated investments are summarized as follows:

-Notes to the non-consolidated financial statements
+Notes to the non-consolidated financial statements December 31, 2021 (amounts in thousands of Canadian dollars)

-December 31, 2020

-10. Investments (continued)
+11. Investments (continued)

 (c) Designated investments (continued)